yourhead/StacksAPI/stringEscaping.md

 ```

-If we out the text with the various encoudings like this:
+If we out the text with the various encodings like this:

 ```html
 text (default):   %id=textInput%